CesarTraver/CesarTraver/README.md

 ### About me

-C# developer focused on game development and tooling.
-I build things I'd actually want to use — games with Godot and Unity, and open developer tools designed around Clean Architecture, SOLID principles and Zenject DI.
+Backend developer focused on game development, tooling and software development.
+I build things I'd actually want to use — games with Godot and Unity, and open developer tools.

-Currently studying cross-platform application development at **IES Caminas, Barcelona**.

 ```
-📦 Publishing tools on the Unity Asset Store
+📦 Publishing tools
-🎮 Shipping games on itch.io
+🎮 Shipping software and videogames
-🐧 Running Linux daily (CachyOS · Hyprland)
+🐧 Running Linux daily (CachyOS)
 ```

 ---